cha53c/chatbot-wars/README.md

 9. At the end of the day there we will run through all the bots on all the channels
 10. Prize for the best robo dance

-## Environments
+## Environments Options
+Run locally
+Run on a local VM
-Provide a vm with docker, hubot, git and atom installed
+TJG could provide a vm with docker, hubot, git and atom installed Set up your own remote server on vm such ocean or azure, digital ocean or aws provide a micro instance on our aws, but only if requested before hand.